leeoniya/uPlot/README.md

-## 📈 μPlot (WIP!)
+## 📈 μPlot

-An [exceptionally fast](#performance), tiny ([~6 KB min](https://github.com/leeoniya/uPlot/tree/master/dist/uPlot.iife.min.js)) time series chart _(MIT Licensed)_
+An [exceptionally fast](#performance), tiny ([~7 KB min](https://github.com/leeoniya/uPlot/tree/master/dist/uPlot.iife.min.js)) time series chart _(MIT Licensed)_

 ---
 ### Introduction

 μPlot is a very fast and memory-efficient [time series](https://en.wikipedia.org/wiki/Time_series) chart based on [Canvas 2D](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D); from a cold start it can create an interactive chart containing 150,000 data points in 50ms.
-In addition to fast initial render, the zooming and cursor performance is by far the best of any similar charting lib; at ~6 KB (min), it's likely the smallest and fastest time series plotter that doesn't make use of WebGL shaders or WASM, both of which have much higher startup cost and code size.
+In addition to fast initial render, the zooming and cursor performance is by far the best of any similar charting lib; at ~7 KB (min), it's likely the smallest and fastest time series plotter that doesn't make use of WebGL shaders or WASM, both of which have much higher startup cost and code size.

 ---
 <h3 align="center">166,650 point bench: <a href="https://leeoniya.github.io/uPlot/bench/uPlot.html">https://leeoniya.github.io/uPlot/bench/uPlot.html</a></h3>